-The solution to those challenges is for companies to shift the focus from Big to Smart Data.
+The solution to these challenges is for companies to shift the focus from Big Data to Smart Data.
 So what is Smart Data?
-Simply put, if Big Data is a massive amount of digital information, Smart Data is the part of that information that is actionable and actually makes sense.
-It is a concept that developed along with and thanks to the development of algorithm-based technologies such as artificial intelligence and machine learning.
+Simply put, if Big Data is a massive amount of digital information, Smart Data is the part of that information that is actionable and makes sense.
+It is a concept that developed along with, and thanks to, the development of algorithm-based technologies, such as artificial intelligence and machine learning.

 Two types of smart data: Fast Data

 Two primary types of Smart Data exist.
-One refers to the data collected by smart sensors and is associated with the internet of things (IoT) movement.
-In this case, an intelligent data entry point grabs information as it happens and uses it for real-time decision-making.
+First one refers to the data collected by smart sensors and is associated with the Internet of Things (IoT) movement.
+In this case, an intelligent data gathering process grabs information as it happens and uses it for real-time decision-making.

-In other words, sensors collect external data inputs and intelligently react in fractions of a second.
-This type of Smart Data is also referred to as Sensor or Fast Data and stands at the base of many modern innovations, such as, for example, smart factories and self-driving cars.
+In other words, sensors collect external data inputs and intelligently react according to it, in fractions of a second.
+This type of Smart Data is also referred to as Sensor Data or Fast Data, and stands at the base of many modern innovations, for example smart factories and self-driving cars.

 ... and the other type of Smart Data

-Other examples concern industries such as hospitality and healthcare, which is using Smart Data management to overcome information silos, and the financial sector, where actionable data is used to enhance customer experience, prevent fraud and manage risks.
+Other examples concern industries such as hospitality and healthcare, which are using Smart Data management to overcome information silos, as well as the financial sector, where actionable data is used to enhance customer experience, prevent fraud and manage risks.

-Overall, Smart Data greatly contributes to an organization’s success in three ways: it provides a competitive advantage, makes Big Data manageable and actionable and partially solves the costly and complex issue of data storage, as real-time data analysis makes it unnecessary to store years of information.
+Overall, Smart Data contributes to an organization's success in three ways: it provides a competitive advantage, makes Big Data manageable and actionable, and partially solves the costly and complex issue of data storage, as real-time data analysis makes it unnecessary to store years’ worth of irrelevant information.

-Further, by defining data’s time-to-live (TTL), firms can ensure that data that is no longer useful expires after a specific length of time, taking the burden off their data storage capabilities.
+Further, by defining data's time-to-live (TTL), firms can ensure that data that is no longer useful expires after a specific length of time, reducing the burden on their data storage capabilities.

 Shifting from Big to Smart Data solutions

-Making big data smart requires companies to structure and prioritize their data in order to define a smaller dataset that actually offers value and can be acted upon.
-This implies for them to stop collecting vast amounts of all possible data and start contextualizing what they have already collected.
+Making Big Data Smart requires companies to structure and prioritize their data in order to define a smaller dataset that offers value and can be acted upon.
+This implies for them to stop collecting vast amounts of all available data and start contextualizing what they have already gathered.

-Indeed, Big Data is often described based on five elements: Volume, Velocity, Variety, Value and Veracity.
+Indeed, Big Data is often described based on five elements: Volume, Velocity, Variety, Value, and Veracity.
 Shifting to Smart Data means trading Volume for Value and Veracity.
-Hence, because Smart Data is defined by its usefulness, companies should clearly define what they want to capture and how they intend to use it before beginning this shifting process.
+Hence, because its usefulness defines Smart Data, companies should clearly define what they want to capture and how they intend to use it, before beginning this shifting process.

-Finally, when companies chooses to invest in a smart data strategy, they should:
+Finally, when companies choose to invest in a Smart Data strategy, they should:

 - take a coherent and consistent approach to data to ensure data quality;